parvez85/Bootstrap-Portfolio/README.md

  -It is very useful to Create different section of webpage by defult bootstrap code ,which saves the time.

- -I have also learn how to  edite the defult  Bootstrap code to customize it according to the project.
+ -I have also learn how to  edit the defult  Bootstrap code to customize it according to the project.

  -I have also used my previous projrcts skills.